-Nearly five years ago, on April 8, 2015, Sarah Thomas was hired as the NFL’s first full-time female official.
-She had already become the first woman to officiate a major college football game, the first to officiate in a Big Ten Conference stadium, and the first to officiate a bowl game.
+Nearly six years ago, on April 8, 2015, Sarah Thomas was hired as the NFL’s first full-time female official.
+She had already become the first woman to officiate a major college football game in the NCAA, the first to officiate in a Big Ten Conference stadium, and the first to officiate a bowl game.
 But the National Football League?
 That was next level then and she isn’t slowing down at all.

 In the 2019 AFC Divisional Round playoff game between the New England Patriots and Los Angeles Chargers, Thomas was the down judge.
 It marked the first postseason assignment of her career and the first time the league featured a female official in a playoff game.

 So at Gillette Stadium in Foxborough, Massachusetts, you better believe NFL history was made as Thomas became the first female to ever officiate a NFL playoff game.
 Now, she’s making Super Bowl history.